HenrivantSant/swift-docs/docs/routing-and-controllers.md

 Note: This principle is fork of [AltoRouter](https://github.com/dannyvankooten/AltoRouter).
 As you can see in the previous example there some weird syntax going on in the route parameter in the attribute.
 This a route 'variable' with the name 'article_id'.
 Each route can have multiple variables which allows for the url to be for (like in this example) '/bar/123'.

 Variables always follow the syntax `[variable_type:variable_name]`.
-Variable types are predefined and the variable is up to yourself, you will need the variable name to extract it's value later (123 in this case).
+Variable types are predefined and the variable name is up to yourself, you will need the variable name to extract it's value later (123 in this case).

 Variable types:
 ```php